Alaska Foster Care Stipend Rates: Board Rates, Difficulty of Care, and Clothing Allowance

 Alaska's geography creates dramatically different cost-of-living realities.
 A child's food and transportation costs in Bethel or Nome are substantially higher than in Anchorage.
 OCS addresses this with geographic multipliers applied to the base rates:

-If you live in Bethel and are caring for a child aged 6–11, your daily rate is $38.63 × 1.5 = $57.95 per night.
-If you are in Utqiagvik caring for a teenager, your rate is $40.73 × 1.6 = $65.17 per night.
+If you live in Bethel and are caring for a child aged 6–11, your daily rate is $38.63 × 1.5 = $57.95.
+If you are in Utqiagvik caring for a teenager, your rate is $40.73 × 1.6 = $65.17 per day.
 These multipliers exist because OCS recognizes that the same nominal reimbursement buys very different amounts of support depending on where you live.

 Difficulty of Care Augmented Rates

 Children with specialized medical, behavioral, or developmental needs may qualify for Difficulty of Care (DOC) augmentation on top of the base board rate.
-DOC is not automatic — it must be requested and approved by OCS based on documentation of the child's needs.
+DOC is not automatic; OCS assesses it case by case based on the child's documented level of care and available funding.

 The augmented rates are calculated as a multiplier of the state minimum wage: